-After deliberating for three days, a Common Pleas jury today sided with a mother of five who was previously found guilty in a lower court of resisting arrest and disorderly conduct after shouting at a man who had been poking around a van that held her sleeping children.
+AFTER DELIBERATING for three days, a Common Pleas jury yesterday sided with a mother of five who had been found guilty in a lower court of resisting arrest and disorderly conduct for shouting at a man who had been poking around a van that held her sleeping children.

-That man happened to be Officer Philip Sprague, an undercover cop with the 22nd District in North Philadelphia.
+That man happened to be Officer Philip Sprague, an undercover cop with the 22nd District in North Philadelphia, and she was hit by a stun gun multiple times by officers who had responded to his call for back-up.

 The jury was grappling with questions as to whether Naimah Jones, 34, could be convicted of resisting arrest if she didn't believe Sprague was an officer.